-- S/he must be a regular faculty member of the department - S/he does not have to be your originally assigned mentor - You are free to change dissertation advisors at any time except during the period of time between your application to graduate and your dissertation defense. - · Co-advising is permitted. - To choose a dissertation advisor or switch dissertation advisors: - Consult with the faculty member whom you are interested in choosing to ensure that s/he is willing to serve in this capacity. - If switching dissertation advisors, also consult with your current advisor. - Inform the graduate program coordinator of your decision.
+- They must be a regular faculty member of the department - They do not have to be your originally assigned advisor - You are free to change dissertation advisors at any time except during the period of time between your application to graduate and your dissertation defense. - Co-advising is permitted. - To choose a dissertation advisor or switch dissertation advisors: - Consult with the faculty member whom you are interested in choosing to ensure that they are willing to serve in this capacity. - If switching dissertation advisors, also consult with your current advisor. - Inform the graduate program coordinator of your decision.